go-aah/website/content/features.md

       * Language ID follows the two-letter `ISO 639-1` standard.
       * Region ID follows the two-letter `ISO 3166-1` standard.
   * Default fallback `i18n.default` if request `Locale` is not found.
-  * Messages are accessible from View template files as well as application codebase.
+  * Messages are accessible from View template files as well as anywhere in the application codebase.
   * Organize your message files with sub-directories.
+  * Zero coding effect on localizing your application.
+Refer to [i18n tutorial](https://docs.aahframework.org/tutorial/i18n.html).

 ### Session Management
   * aah framework provides `stateful` and `stateless` HTTP state management.
 Default is `stateless`.
 Perfect fit for Web and API application, refer to [configuration](https://docs.aahframework.org/security-config.html).